Five trends to watch in visualization

 Until now.
 Visuals now have a growing role in helping to predict and identify hidden patterns within data.
 Here are 5 visualization trends with the power to transform how we think of advanced analytics:

 These are just a starting point for the conversation.
-Visualization holds real promise of providing a query-free and agile approach to data exploration.
+Visualization holds real promise of providing a query-free and agile approach to data analytics services.